CrunchyData/postgres-operator/docs/content/architecture/overview.md

 interface (CLI) or directly via HTTP requests.
 The API server can also control what resources a user can access via a series of RBAC rules that can be defined as part of a `pgorole`.
-- `scheduler` (image: pgo-scheduler) - A container that runs `cron` and allows a user to schedule repeatable tasks, such as backups (because it is important to schedule backups in a production environment!)

 The main purpose of the PostgreSQL Operator is to create and update information around the structure of a PostgreSQL Cluster, and to relay information about the